ombulabs/blog/_posts/2019-04-15-submitting-prs.markdown

 ### 5. Review and Submit

 Before finishing the submission of your pull request, make sure that you review it yourself.
-Check if the explanation is good enough and take a look at all the changed files to see if something is wrong or missing.
+Check that the explanation is good enough and take a look at all the changed files to see if something is wrong or missing.
 Then go ahead and submit!

+Here is the workflow that we like to follow:

+1. Submit a PR (the title and description should describe the changes or point to a page with more info).
+2. The build should pass.
+If it doesn't, work on it until it does.
+3. When the build passes, the reviewer will assign themselves the PR before they start reviewing it.
+4. The reviewer will review it giving useful feedback and asking questions.
+If the PR needs work, the reviewer will add the needs-more-work label.
+5. Address the questions and update your PR.
+6. When all issues have been addressed or solved, remove the needs-more-work label and ping the reviewer with @reviewer
+7. If there are more issues, the reviewer will go to step #4.
+If not, the reviewer will merge the PR and delete your branch!